Pasek108/GoblinSlayer/README.md

 <br>

 ## Details
-This section is a general description of the project required to understand how it works, the exact details are in the code or simply are the code
+This section is a general description of the project required to understand how it works, the exact details are in the code or simply are the code.

 ### User interface
 #### Main menu